Utqiagvik, Alaska: Climate

-Seriously cold weather usually begins in January, and February is generally the coldest month, averaging -11.9 F. By March 1, the sun is up for 9 hours, and temperatures begin to warm, though winds are usually higher.
-Starting on March 23, no more night (the phase of day) happens, with only daylight and twilight until the start of the midnight sun in May.
-This is also true from the end of the midnight sun at the beginning of August to September 22.
+Particularly cold weather usually begins in January, and February is generally the coldest month, averaging -11.9 F. By March 1, the sun is up for 9 hours, and temperatures begin to warm, although winds are usually higher.
+Starting on March 23, astronomical night ceases to occur, with only daylight and twilight until the start of the midnight sun in May.
+This is also true from the end of the midnight sun at the beginning of August until September 22.
 April brings less extreme temperatures, with an average of 4.0 F, and on April 1, the sun is up for more than 14 hours.
-By May 1, the sun is up for 19 hours, and by May 10 or 11 (depending on the year's relationship to the nearest leap year) the sun will stay above the horizon for the entire day.
+By May 1, the sun is up for 19 hours, and by May 10 or 11 (depending on the year's relationship to the nearest leap year), the sun stays above the horizon for the entire day.
 This phenomenon is known as the midnight sun.
-The sun does not set for 83 days, until either August 1 or 2 (again depending on the year's relationship to the nearest leap year).
-In May, the temperatures are much warmer, averaging 22.7 F. On June 6, the daily mean temperature rises above freezing, and the normal daily mean temperature remains above freezing until September 21.
+The sun does not set for 83 days, until August 1 or 2 (again, depending on the year's relationship to the nearest leap year).
+In May, temperatures are much warmer, averaging 22.7 F. On June 6, the daily mean temperature rises above freezing, and the normal daily mean temperature remains above freezing until September 21.